MCervone14/Our-Planet-Earth/posts/Living-Smart.md

 **_Author’s note_**: _This worldwide website encourages, inspires, and informs citizens to act now, and to practice ecological principles in our journey On Care for Our Common Home._

-# Introduction
+## <u>Introduction</u>

-Did you know July 2023 was hotter than any other month on record as felt by billions around the world.
+Did you know [July 2023 was hotter than any other month on record](https://www.nasa.gov/press-release/nasa-clocks-july-2023-as-hottest-month-on-record-ever-since-1880) as felt by billions around the world?
 Throughout the country, Americans are now experiencing firsthand, the effects of climate change.
 To address this issue, the Inflation Reduction Act was signed into law by President Joe Biden on August 16, 2022.
 The National Aeronautics and Space Administrator Bill Nelson says, “The science is clear.
 We must act now to protect our communities and planet; it’s the only one we have.”

-Scientists have warned us for decades about global warming and climate change.“A recent report from the United Nations’ Intergovernmental Panel on Climate Change underscored the need for international action  to avoid increasingly severe climate impacts in the years to come.
+Scientists have warned us for decades about global warming and climate change.
+“A recent report from the United Nations’ Intergovernmental Panel on Climate Change [underscored the need for international action](https://www.ipcc.ch/report/sixth-assessment-report-cycle/) to avoid increasingly severe climate impacts in the years to come.
 Steps outlined in the report, and by climate experts, include major reductions in greenhouse gas emissions from sectors such as energy production and transportation.”
-How Americans feel about climate change, and what steps they think the United States should take may be found at the Pew Research Center .
-With a  majority of people  aware of the calamitous threats posed by climate change, Cardinal Michael Czerny at Gonzaga University said, “the real problem now is not convincing people that it&#39;s happening, but rather indifference and despair in the face of that reality.”
+How Americans feel about climate change, and what steps they think the United States should take may be found at the [Pew Research Center](https://www.pewresearch.org/short-reads/2023/08/09/what-the-data-says-about-americans-views-of-climate-change/).
+With a  [majority of people](https://www.pewresearch.org/global/2022/08/31/climate-change-remains-top-global-threat-across-19-country-survey/)  aware of the calamitous threats posed by climate change, Cardinal Michael Czerny at Gonzaga University said, “the real problem now is not convincing people that it&#39;s happening, but rather indifference and despair in the face of that reality.”

-Knowing our actions affect ourselves, families, and many generations to come, it’s our duty to prevent getting to a “tipping” point of no return as said by the Dalai Lama .
+Knowing our actions affect ourselves, families, and many generations to come, it’s our duty to prevent getting to a “tipping” point of no return as said by the [Dalai Lama](https://xrpdx.org/tipping-points-and-greta-and-the-dalai-lama-oh-my/).
 At this time, our only living smart option is to live in a way that maximizes our returns.

-## What Can You Do?
+## <u>What Can You Do?</u>

 **Reduce Greenhouse Gases escaping into the Atmosphere** - Methods include: transforming our energy needs from non-renewable to renewable; slowly reduce the number of miles we travel in cars, trucks, planes, or trains;